This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 1. Sindercombe Social

-Beer meets live music at one of neighbourhood’s most popular bars, which overlooks Shepherd’s Bush Green and is located immediately next door to the 02 Shepherd’s Bush (this place can get very busy on gig nights).
+Beer meets live music at this popular Shepherd’s Bush pub, which overlooks Shepherd’s Bush Green and is located immediately next door to the 02 Shepherd’s Bush (the Sindercombe Social place can get very busy on gig nights).

 The food at Sindercombe Social is usually really good, all American diner style fare like cheese-burgers, mac and cheese and buffalo chicken wings.
 The bar is laid out really well with ample space for bar flies to line up along the bar rop plus lots of laid back booths.